-(Note: If your dog doesn't sit, I would recommend that you NOT force his butt down.
+(Note: If your dog doesn't sit, DO NOT force his butt down.
 Dogs don't particularly like being forced to do things, and neither do we humans.
 Unless your dog is super pliable)

 - The moment your dog's butt touches the ground, you can say 'good' (or 'yes' or anything you want actually) and then give the training treat in your hand.

 - Encourage your dog to stand from the sitting position.
 Then, repeat steps 1-3 until he follows the treat lure in your hands, and sits down when you say 'sit'.